lavagetto/operations-debs-hhvm/hphp/test/README.md

 * .php.diff or hhas.diff - The diff for .expect tests.
 * .hhas - HipHop Assembly.
 * .php.norepo - don't run the test in repo mode
+* .php.noserver - don't run the test in server mode

 You must have one `.php`; one and only one of `.php.expect`, `.php.expectf`, and `.php.expectregex`; and the rest are optional.